May 19, 2012 Topics: Instantious hot water heaters; Roof membr...

-Last Updated: Thursday, December 22nd, 2011, Created: Friday, October 15th, 1999
+Last Updated: , Created: Thursday, October 14th, 1999

-Air-change ventilation systems exist that take stale air out and bring in fresh air so as to not rely on cold air drafts for the entry of fresh air to the house.
+Air-change ventilation systems exist that take stale air out and bring fresh air in so as to not rely on cold air drafts for the entry of fresh air to the house.
 They are simply a box with two fans.
 In a few of the warm spots of Canada these are legitimate systems on their own.
 In most of Canada we have problems of distributing the very cold fresh air, and waste a lot of money throwing the hot air directly outdoors, so we have taken these air change systems a step further.

 From a strictly cost payback point of view, the heat saved does not justify the capital and operating cost unless you have a fairly well-sealed house.
-In a poorly sealed house the system can be detrimental, as it can over-dry an already dry house and further complicate the strange and variable air currents in drafty old houses, possibly aggravating moisture problems inside the walls.
+In a poorly sealed house the system can even be detrimental, as it can over-dry an already dry house and further complicate the strange and variable air currents in drafty old houses, possibly aggravating moisture problems inside the walls.
 As well, you are only recuperating heat from a small portion of the total house ventilation when most of the air change is happening with cold air drafts.

 There are three basic types of domestic air-to-air heat exchangers on the market in Canada today: parallel plate cross flow design, parallel plate counter flow design, and the capillary wheel rotary design.
 (Some low quality central exhaust ventilation system companies that specialize in high pressure marketing have tacked on what is called a heat-pipe exchanger, two pipes, one inside the other.
 Commercial heat pipe exchangers exist, but the ones offered for homes appear to be more of a gimmick designed to fool the public into thinking that they will save significant energy with this system.
 I have seen no laboratory data that shows that a few feet of double ducting exchanges much heat.)

 All the machines cost about the same at the present, if you are comparing for the same size and efficiency of heat recuperation.
-The best installation is with rigid ducting, not flex ducting -- it simply provides better air flow although it cost more in both material and labour.
+The best installation is with rigid ducting, not flex ducting -- it simply provides better air flow although it costs more in both material and labour.

 With all of these machines, the slower the fan speed, the more efficiently they exchange the heat so they will be working their best at slow continuous speeds.
+ECM brushless motors provide the lowest operational cost for these continuous fans - and are the quietest.
 Because you must regularly remove and clean the core, insure that it is easily accessible.
 Installing these machines in the attic is plain stupid as no-one wants to go into the attic to clean the core (aside from the problem of everything freezing up).
-Of the parallel plate types, the counter-flow design (hot and cold air flow in opposite directions) is more efficient but much more difficult to design and maintain than the cross-flow design (hot and cold air flow in the same direction or at right angles to each other).
-To truly compare the efficiency of these machines, at least of the best of them, ask for the HVI (Home Ventilating Institute) ratings.
-The HVI is an American outfit that now does all the ratings for the best of the fans for acceptance into the Canadian R-2000 program.
-To find the best installers, find one that is trained and certified to install for the R-2000 program, and ask that he test for balance of the final installed system as he would be required to do with an official R-2000 installation.
+Of the parallel plate types, the counter-flow design (hot and cold air flow in opposite directions) is more efficient but much more difficult to design and maintain than the cross-flow design (hot and cold air flow at right angles to each other).

 Whatever type you do get, insist on:

 -- Continuous minimum operation of 100 to 200 cfm (higher speed humidistat or manual over-ride is a good idea).
-Click here for more information on continuous operation: WHAT IS A PLANNED-HOLE-HIGH-IN-THE-HOUSE.

 -- Automatic defrosting.